HomeOutdoor Living BlogDeck Railing Height Code: Requirements and Guidelines

 A deck shows measurements indicating the deck is 30” above grade, railing gaps don’t exceed 4", and railing is 36" tall, minimum.

 Decks higher than 30″ off the ground must have guardrails to satisfy a majority of local building codes.
 Most U.S. guidelines require railings at least 36″ tall between the decking and top rail, though this varies by location.
-California and Washington require 42″ or taller railings for decks.
+California requires 42″ or taller railings for decks.

 Baluster spacing codes